Serving locals since 1997

 Board of Directors

 The Prescott Farmers Market is operated by a volunteer Board of Directors.
-Board directors are elected to represent the membership of the Prescott Farmers Market.
 The Board of Directors is responsible for fulfilling the organization’s mission, and is legally accountable for its operations.
 The Board functions through regular meetings, committees, and its annual board retreat.

 Steve has lived in Prescott on and off since 1972.
 Steve’s background is in natural resource conservation, nonprofit management and horticulture.
 He began shopping at the market when it opened in 1997.
 His favorite item at the market is okra and when it’s in season he buys and eats three pounds a week!